patwakeem/elevator-controller/HOWTOUSE.md

 management.metrics.export.statsd.enabled, enables statsd metrics exporting.

 ###Running a Coverage Check
-Building a container is as simple as running the following maven goal: verify
+Running a coverage check is as simple as running the following maven goal:
+Line coverage must be >80% or the build will fail.

+verify

 ###Building a Container